Skip to Content

 a white cocktail in a vintage glass with a banana slice on the rim.

-There are a number of ways to make a Banana Daiquiri.
-You can serve it blended and frozen, shaken and served up, with banana liqueur, banana syrup, or fresh bananas.
-The choice is yours.
-However, after trying a few different recipes, this simple, shaken Banana Daiquiri with an easy banana syrup is my favorite.
+However, after trying a few different recipes, this simple, shaken Banana Daiquiri with an easy banana syrup is my very favorite.
 If you’re looking for real banana flavor while also being able to taste your rum of choice, this is the recipe for you.

 What makes a Daiquiri a Daiquiri?